Nianca-Chetty103/AI-Powered-Code-Review-Assistant/README.md

 I built a tool to help me whilst I am coding Projects and improving my thought process when thinking about building.

 ## What I learnt
+- Learnt the Github environment a little bit more.
+- using git commands

 ## How does it help the community
 - help with improving coding